noendscripting/Labdeploy/README.md

 ### Deploy Lab with default settings

-1. Open Powershell terminal or use previusly opened terminal
+1. Open Powershell terminal or use previously opened terminal
 2. Using powershell command navigate to the root of the directory containing source files
 3. In the same terminal run Login-AzAccount and follow steps to log in to Azure
 4. Run ./aclray10.ps1 to deploy the lab with default settings and enter name of Resource Group, to be used for deployment, when prompted.